First-principles modelling of the magnetic structure of the lightest nuclear systems using effective field theory without pions: observables in the systems

 \subsubsection{Three-nucleon electromagnetic matrix elements}

 In Ref.~\cite{Big_paper}, we presented a general perturbative diagrammatic approach for calculating one- and two-body matrix elements between initial and final three-nucleon bound-states up to NLO.
 In this work, we use this method to calculate the $M_1$ observables in the $A=3$ system (see Appendix~A).
-The $A=3$ $M_1$ observables, can be separated to different contributions, similarly to Eq.~\ref{eq_NLO_parts}, though calculated numerically (using the experimental input parameters shown in Tab.~\ref{table_exp_data}), see Ref.~\cite{Big_paper}.
+The $A=3$ $M_1$ observables, can be separated to different contributions, similarly to Eq.~\ref{eq_NLO_parts},